flufftronix/slinac-initial-copy-01/content/_index.md

 ---
 title: Take Action and Help Deliver The Golden Urn Award and Funeral Wreath to William McSwain
 subtitle: Last year, 4,491 lives were lost to accidental overdose across PA.
-Extremely potent opioids like fentanyl caused most of these overdoses and can be found in drugs sold as powder cocaine, crack cocaine, heroin, methamphetamine, K2 and Percocet.
+Extremely potent opioids like fentanyl caused most of these overdoses and can be found in drugs sold as powder cocaine, crack cocaine, heroin, methamphetamine, K2 and percocet.
 layout: page
 menus:
   main: